WinchellWang/winchellwang.github.io/_posts/2026-09-25-expense_testflight.md

 Once the official version is available on the App Store, I will open-source the code on GitHub.
 I hope it will be useful to people who want a simple tracker, or who want to build their own version around different needs.

+## Multilingual support

+I also wanted to make Expense accessible to more people in their own language.
+The original app supports English and Simplified Chinese, and my version adds Traditional Chinese, Spanish, French, and Japanese, bringing the total to six languages.
+The app follows your system language, so more people can use it comfortably from the start.

 # Apple Pay, Shortcuts, and AI

 Shortcuts is one of the additions I wanted most.
 With a Transaction automation, an Apple Pay tap payment can pass its amount and merchant name to Expense's **Add Expense** action.